klamike/btt-toggl/README.md

 ## Installation

 `btt-toggl` depends on Python ≥3.8 (and the `PycURL`/`requests`/`urllib3` libraries if you want to use those backends).
-If you already have a Python installation, you can use that.
-To get some more speed you can also use [pypy3](https://www.pypy.org/features.html), which you can install with [Homebrew](https://brew.sh/) using `brew install pypy3`.
-Then:
+To install:

-1. Clone `btt-toggl` to your local machine by running `git clone https://github.com/klamike/btt-toggl`
+1. Clone `btt-toggl` to your computer by running `git clone https://github.com/klamike/btt-toggl`
-2. Edit `config_example.py` file:
+2. Edit the `config_example.py` file:
-    - Get your Toggl Token from the the bottom of the [Profile Settings page](https://track.toggl.com/profile)
+    - Rename the file from `config_example.py` to `config.py`
-    - Edit the paths/images to match your setup, if needed.
+    - Get your API Token from the the bottom of the [Profile Settings page](https://track.toggl.com/profile)
     - Edit the dictionary to include your mapping of workspace and project IDs.
 You can find these by clicking on a project from [https://track.toggl.com/projects](https://track.toggl.com/projects) and inspecting the URL.
 It will have the following form: `https://track.toggl.com/<workspace_id>/projects/<project_id>/team`.
 Alternatively, run `python btt-toggl.py get_project_dict` to fetch this information from the Toggl API.
-    - Rename the file from `config_example.py` to `config.py`
+    - Edit the paths/images to match your setup, if needed.
 3. Done!
 You can quickly run `python btt-toggl.py status` to make sure everything works.
 You should see a JSON string with a path to your active/inactive image.

 ## CLI options